Advertisement

 Trick-or-Treat Safely

-Before you head out trick-or-treating, make sure you grab flashlights and reflective gear so you can see — and be seen.
-Wearing glow-in-the-dark costumes or bright colors will make you easier to spot at night, too.
-Check out these safety tips if your children are old enough to trick-or-treat on their own.
+Before you head out for trick-or-treating, make sure you grab flashlights and reflective gear so you can see and be seen.
+Wearing glow-in-the-dark costumes or bright colors will make it easier for others (including cars) to spot you at night.
+If your children are old enough to trick-or-treat on their own, have them check in with you (in person or by phone) at regular intervals through the night.
 Passing out candy at home?
-Make sure your home is safe for trick-or-treaters as well.
+Make sure your walkway and stairs are clear of clutter and jack-o'-lanterns are safely stowed to the side.

 5 / 6